 Director: William Friedkin

 Writer: William Peter Blatty

 Starring: Ellen Burstyn, Max von Sydow and Linda Blair

 This film begins in Northern Iraq, where an older priest is doing an archeological dig, played by Max von Sydow.
 He discovers a small statue of the head of a demon while doing this.
 He goes into town where we see that he has to take glycerin tablets for his heart.

 We next meet a family where the mother is a movie star; she is played by Ellen Burstyn, who is making a film in Georgetown.
 Her daughter is played by Linda Blair and she is a teenager who likes to make art projects.
 They are happy family with their housekeepers.

-She becomes ill and Burstyn tries everything to find out what is wrong with her.
+Burstyn tries everything to find out what is wrong with her daughter.
 The problem is she continues to get worse and her life might be in danger.
-When medical reasons do not find what is wrong, her last resort is to ask a faith she doesn’t follow to save Blair from what could be inside her.
+When medical reasons do not find what is wrong, the doctors recommend her a last resort is to ask a faith she doesn’t follow to save Blair from what could be inside her.

 Can Burstyn find out what is wrong with Blair before it is too late?
-Will the spirit she has inside her kill her before it can be expelled?
 Is she really possessed?
+If she is possessed, will the spirit she has inside her kill her before it can be expelled?

 I would highly recommend this film if you want to see a scary movie.
 The acting is great; the story is solid, even though it isn’t highly complex.
 Seeing the pain that Burstyn feels for her daughter is great.
-The dilemma she faces and seeing the battle of Sydow and another priest against her is great as well.
+The dilemma she faces and seeing the battle of Sydow and Miller against the demon is great as well.
 This film scared me the first time I saw it and I would highly recommend it to anyone who wants to see a great horror film.